 Who am I?

 I’m a PhD student in Economics at Lund University, Sweden.
-Graduating in 2019.
+I successfully defended my thesis in June 2019.

-My research interests are household finance, economics of education and environmental economics.
+My research interests are machine learning, network effects, household finance and economics of education.
 Download my CV.

 Papers I’m working on